keepprogress/palworld-server-docker/README.md

 docker exec -it palworld-server rcon-cli "Broadcast Hello everyone"
 ```

+RCON cannot send messages containing non-ASCII characters such as Traditional Chinese.
+Enable `REST_API_ENABLED` and use `rest-cli` instead if you need to broadcast
+messages with multi-byte characters.

 This will open a CLI that uses RCON to write commands to the Palworld Server.

 ### List of server commands